concord-consortium/smartgraphs-generator-integration/README.md

   * `bundle install --binstubs` (this should install the same gems that Smartgraphs uses.)
   * You should now be able to run `bin/sc-server` in the root of the project
   * `open http://localhost:4020/static/smartgraphs_generator_integration/en/current/tests.html` to see the test results.

+Set up jitter to watch for coffeescript changes:

+ * Install node
+ * Install jitter (note: you might want to learn more about npm so you know what this command is doing)
+    * `sudo npm install --global jitter`
+ * run jitter to watch that folder and compile to the parent
+    * `jitter apps/smartgraphs_generator_integration/tests/src/ apps/smartgraphs_generator_integration/tests/compiled/`

 Git-committed symlinks (handy to know about if you are developing on Windows:)